madprops/airc/README.md

 ---

-Address a bot in a channel by mentioning it:
+Ask a question to a bot in the channel by highlighting it:

 `mybot, some question` or `mybot: some question`